-- You are prohibited from taking public transportation like buses, taxis or ride-sharing.
+- Do not take public transportation like buses, taxis or ride-sharing - this is prohibited.

 - Do not go outside for a walk through your neighbourhood or park.
-This includes children in mandatory isolation.
+This includes children in mandatory isolation or quarantine.

-- You can get fresh air in your backyard, if you have one, but you must remain on private property not accessible by others.
+- Get fresh air in your backyard, if you have one, but you must remain on private property not accessible by others.

-This directive is consistent with the new federal requirements under the Quarantine Act.
+This directive is consistent with federal requirements under the Quarantine Act.

-If you are in mandatory isolation and need COVID-19 testing, critical care for pre-existing medical conditions or emergency care, carefully follow the rules in this exemption order.
+If you are in mandatory isolation or quarantine but need to leave home to receive COVID-19 testing, emergency care, or critical care for pre-existing medical conditions, follow the rules in the exemption orders carefully:

-- Pre-arrange your appointment and leaving your isolation area only on the date and at the time of your appointment.
+- pre-arrange your appointment and leave your isolation area only on the date and at the time of your appointment

-- Use private transportation where practical.
-Maintain physical distance from others when shared transportation is necessary – travel directly to your appointment with no stops.
+- maintain physical distance from others when shared transportation is necessary – travel directly to your appointment with no stops

 Getting food and supplies